hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

-There was another parameter for `amdahl` that caught my eye. `amdahl` has an option `--parallel-proportion` (or `-p`) which we might be interested in changing as it changes the behaviour of the code,and therefore has an impact on the values we get in our results.
+There was another parameter for `amdahl` that caught my eye. `amdahl` has an option `--parallel-proportion` (or `-p`) which we might be interested in changing as it changes the behaviour of the code, and therefore has an impact on the values we get in our results.
 Let's try specifying a parallel proportion of 90%: